 - As part of your Event Summary, describe safety criteria utilized by your organization and safety standards that your nominees must meet when nominated for safety awards.

-- Describe type of event, expected number of attendees and any other relevant information related to safety awards or proposed safety conference.
+- Describe type of event, expected number of attendees and any other relevant information.

 - Request for safety awards and conferences funding may be submitted in addition to any other workplace safety grant requests.